vippsas/vipps-recurring-api/vipps-recurring-api.md

 For a `"transactionType": "DIRECT_CAPTURE"` setup, the normal flow would be:

 1. Create a (draft) agreement using the [`POST:/agreements`][draft-agreement-endpoint] endpoint.
-   The user can now confirm the agreement in Vipps or MobilePay (the app).
+   The user can now confirm the agreement in Vipps MobilePay (the app).
 See [Create a new agreement](#create-an-agreement).
-2. The user approves the agreement in Vipps or MobilePay:
+2. The user approves the agreement in Vipps MobilePay:
    This will result in a capture(or reserve) of the initial charge (if one was defined in the first step).
    See [Initial charge](#initial-charge).
 3. Retrieve the agreement by calling the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint] endpoint.